These are the best smartwatches for measuring SpO2 levels

-Best Smartwatches That Can Measure Blood Oxygen Saturation Levels Android Central 2020
+Best smartwatches that can measure blood oxygen saturation levels Android Central 2021

-Nowadays, it's becoming more common to see smartwatches with SpO2 sensors for measuring blood oxygen saturation.
-It's useful during sleep monitoring or when you're at high altitudes.
-Most importantly, it will alert you to potential issues that need to be addressed such as sleep apnea or other breathing conditions.
-The Garmin Forerunner 245 is an excellent running watch on its own, but it also has a built-in SpO2 sensor, which makes it even more appealing.
-We've rounded up the best watches you can buy that measure blood oxygen saturation levels.
+If you're a passionate smartwatch enthusiast, you're probably aware that blood oxygen monitoring is a common feature these days.
+It's especially helpful during sleep tracking or when you're at high altitudes.
+Not to mention, it can also alert you to potential issues such as sleep apnea and other respiratory conditions that require medical attention.
+The Garmin Forerunner 245 is a superior running watch on its own, but it also has a built-in SpO2 sensor which makes it even more appealing to detail-oriented users.
+We've rounded up some of the best smartwatches with blood oxygen monitoring.

-- Best Overall: Garmin Forerunner 245
+- Best overall: Garmin Forerunner 245 GPS Running Smartwatch

-- Best Value: Fitbit Versa 2
+- Best value: Fitbit Versa 3 Health & Fitness Smartwatch

-- Best Battery: Garmin Vivoactive 4
+- Best battery: Garmin Venu 2 GPS Smartwatch

-- Best for Outdoor Enthusiasts: Garmin Fenix 6
+- Best for outdoor enthusiasts: Garmin Fenix 6 Premium Multisport GPS Watch

-Best Overall: Garmin Forerunner 245
+Best overall: Garmin Forerunner 245

 Whether you prefer to run, bike, or swim, the Garmin Forerunner 245 is an excellent choice.
 It has the wrist-based Pulse Ox sensor for monitoring blood oxygen saturation levels, which can help gauge how your body is absorbing oxygen.
 It also comes with built-in GPS, heart-rate tracking, sleep monitoring, 5 ATM water resistance, and seven days of battery life.

-It also has a Body Battery feature that tracks your energy levels to help you determine the optimal times for activity and rest.
+We'd be remiss not to mention that this watch also has the company's exclusive Body Battery feature, which is designed to track your energy levels throughout the day.
+This feature will help you determine the optimal times for activity and rest.
+With so many features to enjoy, it's no wonder the Forerunner 245 continues to be one of the best Garmin smartwatches you can buy.

 You won't have more advanced features, like mobile payments with Garmin Pay or onboard music storage, but this watch is made to focus on fitness.
-It's worth noting that you can pay a bit more for a musical version of this watch if you consider it a must-have feature.
-That being said, this watch is a perfect opportunity to experience everything Garmin has to offer without spending a fortune.
+More specifically, this is a running watch for first-time runners and more experienced runners.
+It's worth noting that you can pay a bit more for a music version of this watch if you consider it a must-have feature.
+That being said, this watch is a perfect opportunity to experience everything Garmin offers without spending a fortune.

 Pros: